 Evan Hastings.
-Evan Hastings is a theatre practitioner and Founder/Director of Shadow Liberation, an interactive shadow theatre ensemble based at Srishti.
+(On Leave) Evan Hastings is a theatre practitioner and Founder/Director of Shadow Liberation, an interactive shadow theatre ensemble based at Srishti.
 Evan has an MA in Counseling Psychology with a concentration in Drama Therapy from the California Institute of Integral Studies, San Francisco, CA, USA and a BA in Performance Education from the Evergreen State College, Olympia, WA, USA.
 Evan was a faculty fellow at Project Zero within Harvard University's Graduate School of Education in 2009, 2010, & 2011, where he taught in the Project Zero Classroom Summer Institute and the Future of Learning Institute.
 At Lesley University he has taught in the Masters in Teaching program, and in the Bachelors in Expressive Therapies program.
 In his creative work, Evan acts in, directs and produces original performance pieces that grapple with pressing issues while innovative aesthetics invite audience engagement.

 Areas of Interest: Theatre of the Oppressed, Drama Therapy, Shadow Theatre, Civic Dialogue, Critical Pedagogy.

 Jasmeen Patheja.
 Jasmeen is an artist with an interventionist approach.
 People and interactions form the core of her work.
 She is the founder and facilitator of Blank Noise, a volunteer-led collective committed to building a dialogue and ownership towards the issue of sexual violence.
 It is built on the lived experiences of volunteers, also known as ‘Action Heroes’, and works towards attitudinal shifts through events and actions designed for public participation.
 Jasmeen is a TED fellow and a fellow at the Ashoka Innovators for the Public.